Jarren Duran Player Props: Red Sox vs. Mariners

-On Tuesday, Jarren Duran (.324 batting average in his past 10 games, with two doubles, a home run, two walks and two RBI) and the Boston Red Sox face the Seattle Mariners, whose starting pitcher will be Bryce Miller.
-First pitch is at 9:40 PM ET.
+After going 1-for-5 with a double in his last game, Jarren Duran and the Boston Red Sox take on the Seattle Mariners (who will start Logan Gilbert) at 4:10 PM ET on Wednesday.

-In his last game he had a one-hit showing (1-for-4) against the Mariners.
+He had a one-hit showing in his previous game (1-for-5) against the Mariners.

 Jarren Duran Game Info & Props vs. the Mariners